 Self-Help Enterprises provides assistance to homebuyers in the heart of San Joaquin Valley.
 This agency provides several helpful programs to residents who want to purchase a home in this area.
-They can help you purchase your home and may even help you build your own home!
+They can help you purchase your home and may even help you build your own home (sweat equity required)!
 They also offer Homeownership Education and other helpful programs.

 They specifically serve eight counties: Fresno, Kern, Kings, Madera, Mariposa, Merced, Stanislaus and Tulare.

 (Be sure to check the city AND county!)

 Alameda County can provide a Mortgage Credit Certificate for a first time home buyer who meets certain income limits.
 Various cities within Alameda County may offer other assistance programs, like down payment programs.

 Alhambra offers up to $75,000 in down payment assistance to qualifying low income applicants who have lived in the City of Alhambra for at least two consecutive years before applying.
 For income limits, application instructions and other information, visit the City of Alhambra website.

 Anaheim provides a HOME Program that focuses on providing decent and affordable housing to low income families.
 Part of this program includes homebuyer and rental assistance programs.
 Although the website was a bit vague, I was able to find some information about the Attainable Homeownership Program at Colony Park, which can provide up to $125,000 toward your down payment!

 Bakersfield offers a homebuyer program, according to the US Department of Housing and Urban Development.
 However, I was unable to locate any information about this program on the City of Bakersfield website.
 I have reached out to the city for more information.